 Watermelon: Since we’re going to be blending this up, I highly recommend using seedless watermelon.

 Fresh mint: Feel free to add as much or as little mint as you prefer to this soup.
-I also love adding some extra chopped mint leaves on top as a garnish.
+I usually love adding some extra chopped mint leaves on top as a garnish too.

-Oil and vinegar: Olive oil and sherry vinegar (or red wine vinegar) are traditional for Spanish gazpacho.
+Oil and vinegar: Olive oil and sherry vinegar (or you can sub red wine vinegar) are traditional for Spanish gazpacho.

 Bread: This is the Spanish trick for thickening your gazpacho!
 Just take a slice of bread (any kind will do), remove the crusts, and then soak the bread before blending it into the soup.
 You can either soak it in the soup for a few minutes.
 Or do what my Spanish friends taught me and just run it under the sink for a sec to soak the bread, ring it out, then add it to the blender.